 Today, milk from our neighbouring farm is used to make the ice cream and 85% of our base ingredients are sourced locally.
 We have grown to become the South East’s largest independent producer of real dairy ice cream, now run by Stephen’s son in law and daughter Keith & Katie Morrison.
 We deliver daily to stockists across the South East as well as selling direct from the farm gate throughout the summer.

 Covering 383 acres in total, the majority of the Solley’s estate is arable land.
-The farm has its own Ice Cream Parlour on site, with a marked trail to explore across our own fields and surrounding countryside & daily tractor rides (weather dependent).
+The farm has its own Ice Cream Parlour on site offering takeaway ice cream & daily tractor rides (weather dependent).

-We are open daily over the summer months – please check our news pages for latest updates – until the end of September (closed Monday & Tuesday in September) and visitors are welcome to visit us to see where our delicious ice cream is made, explore the farm and join us for tea, coffee, light lunch and of course ice cream.
+We are open daily over the summer months – please check our news pages for latest updates – until the end of September (closed Monday & Tuesday in September) and visitors are welcome to visit us to see where our delicious ice cream is made, explore the Kentish countryside surrounding the farm and join us for tea, coffee and of course ice cream.